BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Developer_API.rst

    Description
    ~~~~~~~~~~~
+   The ``FileSystemPathParameter`` is used to ask a user for a path from the local computer system.
+The parameter can be
-   The ``FileSystemPathParameter`` is used to specify a file system path, allowing the user to select directories or files for input or output operations.
+   configured to allow the user to select directories or files for input or output operations.

    Inputs
    ~~~~~~